tinacms/tina.io/content/blog/automating-pull-requests.md

 So let us break down what is happening.
 We have given this job a name of Merge Schedule.
 It will only trigger on pull requests that are opened, edited, or synchronized.
 Every hour we run a job called `merge_schedule`, thanks to the cronjob `0 * * * *`

-The steps are the most important here.
+The steps inside of the jobs section are the most important, it tells GitHub what to do when the schedule runs.
 First, the job needs to use `gr2m/merge-schedule-action@v1` and tell it the merge method to use.
 I have set it to merge but you could use squash if you prefer.
 The `time_zone` is t set to UTC by default, but can be any time zone you need.

 The `GITHUB_TOKEN` doesn’t need to be set, since GitHub will retrieve a `GITHUB_TOKEN` to use for the account.

+> If you want to read more about triggering GitHub actions check out there documentation https://docs.github.com/en/github-ae@latest/actions/using-workflows/events-that-trigger-workflows

 ### How to run the action